rafiul41/textlyzer/README.md

   docker compose logs backend
   ```
   N.B: Make sure you are on the parent directory (where the compose file resides) when running the above command

+## Authentication

+When you open the frontend app for the first time (http://localhost:5173), you will be redirected to the Keycloak login page.
+If you have not created a user yet, you need to create a new user in Keycloak to log in and use the app.